 Change the second paragraph of 9.3.2.1 as follows:

 After the initial Beacon frame, the PC shall wait for one SIFS period, and then transmit one of the following: a data frame, a CF-Poll frame, a Data+CF-Poll frame, a management frame, or a CF-End frame.
 If the CFP is null, i.e., no traffic is buffered and no polls exist to send at the PC, a CF-End frame shall be transmitted immediately after the initial Beacon frame.
-If there are bufferedmulticast or broadcast non-MRG-SP group addressed frames, the PC shall transmit these prior to any unicast frames.
+If there are bufferedmulticast or broadcast non-GCR-SP (#686) group addressed frames, the PC shall transmit these prior to any unicast frames.

+9.3.2.4.4 PIFS(#587)

+EDITORIAL NOTE: Clause 9.3.2.4.4 is defined in REVmb D6.0

+To the bulleted list below the sentence “The PIFS may be used as described in the following list and shall not be used otherwise:” add the following item:

+An AP continuing to transmit in an GCR (#686)-Block-Ack TXOP after the failure to receive a BlockAck as described in 9.10.10

 9.3.3 PCF transfer procedure